 The amendment is effective for annual reporting periods beginning on or after January 1, 2022 with earlier adoption permitted.
-The amendments are not expected to have a material impact on the Group.
+The amendments have no material impact

-- Amendments to PFRS 9, Financial Instruments, Fees in the '10 percent' test for derecognition of financial liabilities of a new or modified financial liability are substantially different from the terms of the original financial liability.
+- Amendments to PFRS 9, Financial Instruments, Fees in the '10 per cent' test for derecognition of financial liabilities

+The amendment clarifies the fees that an entity includes when assessing whether the terms of a new or modified financial liability are substantially different from the terms of the original financial liability.
 These fees include only those paid or received between the borrower and the lender, including fees paid or received by either the borrower or lender on the other's behalf.
 An entity applies the amendment to financial liabilities that are modified or exchanged on or after the beginning of the annual reporting period in which the entity first applies the amendment.